Why both Geno Smith and Russell Wilson have given Seahawks fans solace

 The fans, for one, felt spurned by Wilson’s leaving.
 This was made clear when tens of thousands of them repeatedly booed him when he returned in Week 1.
 But they also know keeping him long-term would have nuked the salary cap, as evidenced by the five-year, $245 million extension the Broncos gave him.
 Eli Manning couldn’t help himself on Sunday night, when Denver punted 10 times, as he quipped “they should have paid that punter $235 million instead of Russell” (he meant $245 million).
 The barb was all in good fun, but it was cutting, nonetheless.
 And was one that likely had Seahawks fans chortling more than the rest of the nation.

 As for his former teammates?
 You know Richard Sherman is enjoying this.
 He was on a podcast last week with former teammate K.J.
 Wright, saying Wilson got too much credit for Seattle’s success during their Super Bowl days.
-And after the Broncos’ loss to Seattle in Week 1, former Seahawks receiver Doug Baldwin posted a gif on Twitter that seemed to hint at his not-so-cozy feelings toward Wilson.
+And after the Broncos’ loss to Seattle in Week 1, former Seahawks receiver Doug Baldwin posted a GIF on Twitter that seemed to hint at his not-so-cozy feelings toward Wilson.

 Here is what needs to be said, though: Sherman and Baldwin don’t have Super Bowl rings without Wilson, who may be the greatest player to ever suit up for the Seahawks.
 Seattle doesn’t have hundreds of thousands of people mobbing the streets for a parade without him, nor would countless kids have been filled with extra joy if he didn’t visit Seattle Children’s Hospital every Tuesday when he lived in town.

 Here’s a quick story that I hope doesn’t come off as a “look at me” moment.
 I didn’t really have a relationship with Wilson when he was in Seattle.
 His celebrity was firmly established when I arrived in August 2015, and my only interactions with him came when he was in front of a podium.
-Yet three Mondays ago, a couple minutes after I asked Russell if the booing from the Lumen Field crowd bothered him, I felt a tap on my shoulder as I was leaving the visitor’s room.
+Yet three Mondays ago, a couple of minutes after I asked Russell if the booing from the Lumen Field crowd bothered him, I felt a tap on my shoulder as I was leaving the visitor’s room.
 It was Wilson.
 He just wanted to say that it was good to see me before shaking my hand.

 I say that because the biggest criticism Wilson receives is that he’s inauthentic.
 Just watch his recent cringeworthy Subway ad, and you’ll see why.
 But this felt genuine — a good guy who wanted to do a nice thing.